dtsn/jungleskipper/_members/lord-henry-mystic.md

 title: Lord Henry Mystic

 ---
-Author of ‘Primates as Shipmates’
+Author of ‘Primates as Shipmates’, 'A Manor of Fact'